 - Undertaking community bus surveys and drafting a paper on sustainable transport options in 2016-17, to improve people's access to Winchester's public amenities; this paper was shared with Stagecoach, Winchester City councillors, Hampshire County Council officers responsible for bus services and the Winchester movement strategy, and a wide range of stakeholders involved in the development of the new Winchester Sport and Leisure Park at Bar End.
 We worked with a range of community fora and residents' groups on this issue.

 - Co-ordinating an Open Letter to Tesco PLC in 2016, to encourage them to safeguard the Garrison Ground at Bar End for long-term sport and leisure uses rather than for housebuilding.
 This letter and related efforts were very successful – Tesco PLC sold the Ground to Winchester City Council in late 2016 and it now forms part of the new Winchester Sport and Leisure Park.
-We have urged Winchester City Council to formally protect the remaining playing fields, and they are in the process of registering them with Fields In Trust.
+We urged Winchester City Council to formally protect the remaining playing fields, and they have now registered them with Fields In Trust.
 This will protect them for sport and recreational use in perpetuity!

 - Supporting the development and launch of the Winchester Half Marathon in 2016, including hosting the inaugural children's race at the Winchester Community Games.
 We worked with Rees Leisure on this, and since then the Winchester Half Marathon has gone from strength to strength!